 Complete list of the changes since the August 2014 draft, see THIS (GIANT) LIST of all recommended changes to the Draft Plan since 8-27-14.

 Short(er) list of the most recent changes, see THIS LISTof changes since 5-1-15.
 Items highlighted in yellow are all changes related to economic development, reflecting alignment with the City’s economic development efforts, EnterpriseSLC.
 Items highlighted in blue reflect specific transportation-related changes.

 So many of you participated in this planning process.
 For this we are truly grateful.
-The draft plan is a direct outcome of this process through which we experienced mutual learning of the needs and desires of others.
+The plan is a direct outcome of this process through which we experienced mutual learning of the needs and desires of others.

 We appreciate your ongoing commitment to the Downtown Plan.
 Please contact us with any questions.
 Contact Molly Robinson, project manager for the Downtown Plan: MOLLY.ROBINSON@SLCGOV.COM or (801) 535-7261.